: Reinventing East Asian Timber Buildings

-Since the early 20th centuries, traditional East Asian architecture has faced an extinct situation, which Liang Sicheng already stated in his notable book, “Pictorial History of Chinese Architecture".
-Since the early 20th centuries, the traditional timber frame building in East Asia countries such as China, Japan, and Korea has been replaced by a new building system with reinforced concrete and steel frames.
-Moreover, globalization blurred boundaries between countries of different continents so that characteristic in architecture of regions had been ambiguous and absorbed to single architectural paradigm, Modernism, rooted to Western culture.
-This situation has get traditional East Asian architecture lost its realm which lasted for thousands years.
+Since the early 20th centuries, traditional East Asian architecture has faced impending extinction, which Liang Sicheng has stated in his notable book, “Pictorial History of Chinese Architecture”.
+The traditional timber frame building in East Asian countries such as China, Japan, and Korea has been replaced by a new building system such as reinforced concrete and steel frames.
+Moreover, globalization blurred the boundaries between countries of different continents so that characteristics in regional architecture had become ambiguous and easily absorbed into single contemporary architectural paradigm.
+This situation has seen traditional East Asian architecture lose its realm, one which had lasted for thousands years.

-Obstacles to modernize East Asian timber frame buildings are, firstly, the insufficiency of major construction material, timber, secondly inefficiency of construction comparing to modern buildings, lastly, un-standardization for building elements.
-For example, the parts of the roof structure such as the wooden bracketing system were the amazingly difficult part for industrialization due to their complexity of joinery by finite elements.
+Obstacles to moderning East Asian timber frame buildings are, firstly, the insufficiency of the major construction material, timber; secondly inefficiency of construction compared to modern buildings, and lastly, lack of standardization for building elements.
+For example, the parts of the roof structure such as the wooden bracket system were a difficult part for industrialization due to their complexity of joinery by discrete elements.

-However, by virtue of advanced computer design methodologies such as algorithmic design, East Asian traditional architecture may have the new realm of design challenge.
-Especially, besides all the elements in Asian timber frame building, the wooden bracketing system called as dou-gong in China and gong-po in Korea will get advantages.
+However, by virtue of advanced computer techniques and digital fabrication, East Asian traditional architecture may have intriguing and challenging new design possibilities.
+Particularly, complex assemblies in traditional buildings such as the wooden bracket system known as dou-gong in China and gong-po in Korea will benefit from today’s technology.

-In the new context of using the recent developments of computational methodologies in design and fabrication, series of researches and built works intend to make a novel step in reinventing the traditional wooden structural system for a new design as well as the efficiency of production and construction.
+Finally, the research will propose an architectural prototype that combines all of the previous research and design works.
+In the new context of using the recent developments of computational methodologies in design and fabrication, this series of research and built works intends to constitute a novel step in reinventing and evolving the traditional wooden structural system for a new design and construction.